 Through HARO—Help a Reporter Out—journalists set up requests to hunt for unique stories that are sent to PR specialists three times a day.
 Once a source request relevant to your niche comes up, you can reach out to a journalist with a personalized, articulate pitch to land high-traffic coverage.

-If you opt for HARO’s paid plans, you can also specify keywords to get source requests only within your pre-set niche.
+If you opt for HARO’s paid plans, you can specify keywords to get source requests within your pre-set niche.

 This great PR tool boasts a robust base of journalists from big and small outlets alike.
 Mashable, Forbes, Reutors, and Chicago Tribune are just some of the highly-respected media you can get your product featured on through HARO.